Robert7126313/BSP-Strom-Mapa/README.md

 - Loads `GLTF`/`GLB` files and converts them to a simple triangle list.
 - Builds a BSP tree in a background thread so the UI stays responsive.
-- CPU or optional GPU accelerated frustum culling of triangles (enabled by default when supported).
+- CPU-based frustum culling of triangles.
 - Two camera modes – *Spectator* and *ThirdPerson* – with smooth controls.
 - Interactive UI for exploring the BSP structure and basic statistics.